 Class attendance and prompt arrival are expected.
 Three unexcused absences are permissible.
-Each unexcused absence beyond the third will result in a 20-point reduction in the final grade (e.g. 910 total points will become 890).
+Each unexcused absence beyond the third will result in a 20-point reduction in the class participation score (e.g. 95 total points will become 75 and so on).
 Only those absences deemed excused according to UF policy will be exempted from this policy.
 The UF policy on excused absences reads, in part: